Aldrin-ai/form-builder-documentation/layout/element-selector.md

 ### Left Margin Width (px)
 The width of the left margin in pixels
 ### Right Margin Width (px)
-THe width of the right margin in pixels
+The width of the right margin in pixels